JacobMadeley/cp3407-project-v2024/design_explinations_for_major_components.md

 **Priority**: 2

-## User story title: User roles and permissions for Hotel Staff and Guests
+## User story title: User Roles and permissions for Hotel Staff and Guests

 **Priority**: 1